Maya society

 Maya society concerns the social organization of the Pre-Hispanic Maya, its political structures, and social classes.
 The Maya people were indigenous to Mexico and Central America and the most dominant people groups of Central America up until the 6th century.

 In the Neolithic Age, Maya society has contributed to the fields of astronomy, mathematics, agriculture, art and writing.
-They are people who excelled in these areas.
-Most of the great cities of the Maya were abandoned by A.D.
-900.
+The Mayans would peak as a civilization between 250 - 900 AD.
+This included complex cities, social life, and politics.
+Mayan civilization began to decline after this time period, and remaining Mayans would revert to more of a hunter-gatherer society.
+These remaining tribes would eventually be conquered by Europeans in the 1500s.

-The Maya lived in Mesoamerica, concentrated in the Yucantan Peninsula, the Peten district of northern Guatemala and southern Mexico.
+The Maya lived in Mesoamerica, concentrated in the Yucatán Peninsula, the Peten district of northern Guatemala and southern Mexico.
 The Maya reached the height of their civilization during the Classic Period of Maya civilization (A.D 250 to 900) before a decline starting about 900 AD.
 The Maya Civilization, centered in these tropical lands, reached their peak of power and influence around the sixth century.

 The Maya practiced body modification, including cranium modification, dental modification, skin modification and piercings.
 The Maya valued individualism through body modification.
 Body modification sometimes reflected one's political status, a cultural belief that body modification may ward them from evil spirits, impersonating important cultural figures and to signify important events that have happened through one's life.

 The Maya were known to engage in warfare to procure nearby resources, assert political control over neighbors, procure slave labor and sacrificial victims for rituals.
 Warfare in Maya society was frequent.